oluijks/luba.blog/src/content/blog/programming/0012-building-a-modern-drumming-teacher-website.md

 - Booking or lesson scheduling
 - A content management interface

-Convex is great because it handles data syncing, auth, and real-time updates out of the box—all without writing REST or GraphQL endpoints.
+Convex is great because it handles data syncing, auth, and real-time updates out of the box, all without writing REST or GraphQL endpoints.

 ## 🔐 Type Safety and Maintainability